Should I Rent or Sell My House?

-Recently, everyone –– from self-proclaimed financial gurus to working-class Americans –– seems to be looking for ways to achieve financial independence so they don’t have to worry about how much is needed to retire later down the line.
+Recently, everyone –– from self-proclaimed financial gurus to working-class Americans –– seems to be looking for ways to achieve financial independence so they don’t have to worry about how much is needed to retire later.
 Be it through disciplined saving, smart investing, expert planning, or some other strategy, more and more people are exploring pathways to accomplishing this future goal.
 While some may take up day trading or work on launching a side hustle (or two), most are after the same thing: passive income.

 How Do I Decide If I Should Rent or Sell?